Power Supply Upgrade

 The appropriate National Environmental Policy Act review will be conducted to ensure that the environmental impacts are minimized.
 TVA attempts to minimize any land requirements, private property impacts, and environmental impacts associated with this project.

-Begin contacting property owners for permission to survey: spring 2010
+Begin contacting property owners for permission to survey: fall 2009

 Benefits of planting native shrubs and grasses in utility rights-of-way.